Tea channel: Controversy

 Tea accounts have been heavily criticized on the internet and media for encouraging gossip and fueling influencer feuds and scandals much like how tabloids do so with mainstream celebrities.
 One of the biggest internet feuds in history between beauty vloggers James Charles and Tati Westbrook was infamously blown out of proportion due to tea channels painstakingly documenting every incremental update on the feud and shared them live.
 While this feud was covered by mainstream media outlets such as CNN, both Tati and James released their statements to tea channels on YouTube such as Here For The Tea.

 Many tea accounts on YouTube have been accused of copyright infringement due to using content from other creators to commentate on.
-While fair use laws permits the use of copyrighted material for the purpose of research, education, criticism, review or news reporting, many YouTube creators have been known to issue copyright strikes against tea channels that have reported negatively on them.
+While fair use laws permit the use of copyrighted material for the purpose of research, education, criticism, review or news reporting, many YouTube creators have been known to issue copyright strikes against tea channels that have reported negatively on them.